fornit1917/jobby/README.md

 # jobby
-.net library for background jobs processing adapted for distributed services
+Highly efficient and reliable .net library for background jobs processing adapted for distributed services.